-Walla Walla College owns several studio, one-bedroom, and two-bedroom apartments.
+Walla Walla College owns several studio, one-bedroom, and two-bedroom apartments in College Place.
 In addition, houses with up to four bedrooms are available for families.
-Rental rates are comparable with rates in the community
+Rental rates are comparable with rates in the community.

-Off-campus housing is available on a first-come-first-served basis.
+This off-campus housing in College Place is available on a first-come-first-served basis.
 Financial arrangements must be made with the Office of Student Financial Services before a student/family may move into college housing.
 Students may contact College Rental Properties at 509/527-2109 for more information about housing availability.